 Robert Swan - Robert Swan is the first person in history to walk to both the North and South Poles.
 After seeing first hand the effects of climate change, Robert has dedicated himself to protecting Antarctica and our planet at large.
 His contribution to education and the environment have been recognized through his appointment as UN Goodwill Ambassador for Youth, a Visiting Professorship of the School of Environment at Leeds University and, in 1994, he became Special Envoy to the Director General of UNESCO.
-2041foundation.org
+2041foundation.org or policy

-MY RESPONSE TO: Why does energy efficiency and environmental conservation n matter?
+MY RESPONSE TO: Why does energy efficiency and environmental conse ervation matter?

-V What is advocacy? the act of speaking
+THE REST ONSE TO.
+THEY does energy efficiency and environmental conse Tation matter:

-or n the behalf of or in
+What is advocacy? the act of speaking

-support of another rson, place, or thing
+on the behalf of or in

-Wha at is an advocate?
+support of another person, place, or thing

-a person who
+What is an advocate? a person who

 publicly supports or recommends a

 particular cause